 So if you’ve got the courage to pick up the phone and make a cold call, ask great questions, listen carefully, and push hard for results, you likely have what it takes to get your start through sales development.

-5. Customer Success
+5. Customer success manager

 So now our tech company has successfully grown its team, built a product that people want, and sold it to the world.
 What more could be left to do?
 Only the most important thing in the tech industry today: Keep customers subscribing.

-We’re now fully in a Software as a Service (SaaS) world.
+We’re now fully in a software as a service (SaaS) world.
 Gone are the days when Microsoft would sell you a new copy of Office in a box every five years.
 Instead, Microsoft, Adobe, Google, Salesforce, and most other software companies sell their wares on a subscription basis.

 This development is great for cash flow since it means happy customers keep paying each and every month.
 But it also means that unhappy customers can walk away at any moment.